 Supervisory effectiveness is not an inherent trait, naturally owned by the individual who possesses a high level of technical skill or competence.
 In fact, talented salespeople, gifted engineers and astute finance professionals often lack the skill set required for being successful in a supervisory position.

 The production of supervisory effectiveness requires a behavioral shift and a bias toward systemic processes that optimize the utilization of human, material and capital resources.

-Supervisory effectiveness requires the ability to make assignments linked to three key mutually aligned features:
+Effective supervisors possess the ability to make assignments linked to three key, aligned features:

-- the capacity to deliver on-schedule, on-budget, and to the expected level of quality
+- The capacity to deliver on-schedule, on-budget, at the expected level of quality